Define and develop test parameters, test methods, measurements, and acceptable performance criteria for composite aircraft seat structures.

 This SAE Recommended Practice provides the lighting function identification codes for use on all passenger vehicles, trucks, trailers, motorcycles, and emergency vehicles.

 Efficient Testing Framework for Simulink Models with MTCD and Automated Test Assessments in the Context of ISO 26262

 Requirements-based functional testing of model-based embedded software is a crucial requirement of the ISO 26262 safety standard for passenger cars .
 Test assessment of requirements-based test cases is a laborious task and checking test results manually is prone to error.
 The intent of this paper is as follows: We introduce a method for requirements-based testing, which allows testing and automatic evaluation of single as well as several (grouped) requirements with one test sequence.
 Within a large-scale industrial project we have already shown that our new approach reduces testing expenditures and susceptibility to errors.
 Within this paper we shall present a method which facilitates the fulfillment of requirements traceability stipulated by ISO 26262.
 This method supports automated test case generation from test specifications, which then can be executed and assessed by a test tool automatically.
-The combination of these two methods in an efficient testing framework results in a significant reduction of testing expenditures and considerable increase in test coverage.

 This SAE Recommended Practice provides test procedures, performance requirements, and guidelines for cargo lamps intended for use on vehicles under 5443 kg (12000 lb) GVWR.